miproductions/iot-arduino/README.md

 1. Connect Ethernet / Wifi shield to Arduino Uno
 2. Connect Ethernet cable to the Ethernet / Wifi shield
 3. Install sketch on desktop / laptop
-4. Download mqtt library, for Ardunio, developed by Nicholas O'Leary from this link (https://github.com/knolleary/pubsubclient) in the sketch
+4. Download Paho mqtt library, for Ardunio, from this link (https://www.eclipse.org/downloads/download.php?file=/paho/arduino.zip) in the sketch
-	a) Copy the contents of the PubSubClient folder in the Arduino Library, after creating a folder PubSubClient
+	a) To load it into the Arduino IDE, the zip file should be downloaded intact, without unzipping.
-	b) Check if the library, inside sketch, reflects the changes
+	b) Then in the IDE: Select Sketch -> Import Library -> Add Library  and select the zip file

 5. Connect the USB cable to the Arduino Uno and other end to desktop / laptop which has the sketch installed on it
 6. The samples folder of this repository (https://github.com/ibm-messaging/iot-arduino) contains 2 folders, each containining 1 flow -